karstenbeckqld/Web-Development-Technologies-A1/ReadMe.md

 }
 ```

-Then we define the class BalanceValidatoinLogic as follows:
+Then we define the class BalanceValidationLogic (Injector) as follows:

 ```cs
 public class BalanceValidationLogic